How to Resit Your A Levels: Everything You Need to Know

 The bad news: Universities will be able to see that you’ve resat A Level courses.
 For the majority, this won’t be an issue.
 Retaking your exams shows a commitment to academia and that you’re willing to put the effort in to achieve high marks.

+There are a few exceptions to be aware of.
+Highly competitive courses such as Medicine, Dentistry and Veterinary Science (particularly at Oxford and Cambridge) may not accept resit applicants without strong mitigating circumstances, and some universities may ask resit candidates for higher grades than first-time applicants.
 If you’re concerned about your eligibility after resitting, contact your goal universities and find out their stance on accepting A Level resits.
 You may be relieved with what you find!
-Thought about resitting your A levels, click here to browse options.
+Browse our A Level courses here.

 How Many Times Can You Resit?